 Following the launch of this year’s Ingenieur collection at SIHH 2013 IWC have been busy with local events worldwide for those who could not make it to Geneva.
 An invitation to the Sydney one meant that I could spend a bit more time than the few moments I had in January and bring some better photos of most of this year’s new releases.

-	Next are some photos of the Chronograph Silberpfeil models.
+Next, the Chronograph Silberpfeil.
 Named after the Mercedes ‘Silver Arrow’ W 25, it is available in silver or brown, with the circular grained dial a nod to the car.
-You can read more about them
+You can read more about them here.

 This next new release is the Ingenieur Double Chronograph Titanium, which I haven’t covered previously.
 Coming in two versions, with a black or silver-plated dial, this is a 45mm piece with day, date and split second chronograph.
 The pushers and crown protection are black rubber, as is the strap, making it quite sporty.
 I particularly like the bright blue as a contrasting colour.

 The watches below are the AMG Black Series Ceramic models Ref.
 3225, a hefty 46mm (14.5mm thick) three-hander with a 44 hour power reserve automatic movement, which you can see through a transparent case back.
 The name derives from the “Black Series” Mercedes-AMG high performance concept cars.

 The case is ceramic and it comes on a black rubber strap with textile inlay or brown calfskin, depending on whether you choose the black or brown models.
 The brown model has matching beige hands, numbers and indices.

 The Chronograph Racer – Coming in two dial variations, silver-plated or slate, this 45mm model another part of the Mercedes AMG Petronas range, with an engraving of a racing car on the caseback.